 OPCD Cybersecurity Spotlight

-For Cybersecurity Awareness Month, OPCD has been excited to spotlight the members of our Technology Department leadership team, who spend their days and nights ensuring that all technological aspects of New Orleans 9-1-1 and NOLA-311 are fully functional and operational 24 hours a day, 7 days a week.
+For Cybersecurity Awareness Month, OPCD is excited to spotlight the members of our Technology Department leadership team, who spend their days and nights ensuring that all technological aspects of New Orleans 9-1-1 and NOLA-311 are fully functional and operational 24 hours a day, 7 days a week.

-Join us was we close out Cybersecurity Month with the OPCD Technology Department director, as he gives a sneak peek into their world of encryption, virus protection and data security.
-Not only will this interview give us a chance to learn about who he is and what he does to protect the agency from cyber-attack, we’ll also find out how to better protect your data and devices from things like ransomware, phishing and malware from the people who do it for a living.
+Join us throughout the remainder of Cybersecurity Awareness Month as the OPCD Technology Department director and managers give a sneak peek into their world of encryption, virus protection and data security.
+Not only will these interviews give us a chance to learn about who they are and what they do to protect the agency from cyber-attack, we’ll also find out how to better protect your data and devices from things like ransomware, phishing and malware from the people who do it for a living.

-OPCD Cybersecurity Awareness Month Technology Director, Karl Fasold
+OPCD Cybersecurity Awareness Month (CAD) Manager, Virgil Guerra

-Thank you again, Karl, for your dedication to your work, team and for taking a moment to help us stay safer when it comes to cybersecurity.
+Thank you, Virgil, for your dedication to your work and for taking a moment to help us stay safer when it comes to cybersecurity.
 We are proud to have you and everyone on the OPCD Technology Team supporting the City of New Orleans and our Heroes Under the Headset.

 If you enjoyed learning about OPCD Computer Aided Dispatcher (CAD) Manager, Virgil Guerra, and ways to secure your social media, share this article on your social network so others can enjoy it as well.
 And remember to keep an eye out all of October as we release more OPCD Cybersecurity Spotlights with our Technology leadership during Cybersecurity Awareness Month.